Comprehensive Guide to Your Hearing Test

 An Audiogram will tell us what degree of hearing loss you may have.
 It can accurately detect if you have even mild hearing loss and increase in severity up to profound hearing problems.

-Your hearing test will be reviewed with you by one of our hearing care specialists and determine whether a hearing aid will help you hear more clearly.
+Your hearing test will be reviewed with you by one of our hearing health care providers and determine whether a hearing aid will help you hear more clearly.